-Notes from Shady Grove Gardens and Nursery, including wedding information and photos as well as nursery specials, gardening tips and news.
+Notes from Shady Grove Gardens, including wedding information and photos as well as nursery specials, gardening tips and news.
 We are specialty cut flower growers in Ashe and Watauga Counties NC.
-We supply wedding flowers throughout the High Country, Boone, Blowing Rock, Valle Crucis, and Linville NC.
+We are floral designer & supply wedding flowers throughout the High Country, Boone, Blowing Rock, Valle Crucis, and Linville NC.

 Visit us at the Watauga County Farmers Market.